kuiper-lab/MultipleRelapse/README.md

 # Multiple Relapse Study

 This repository contains scripts used for data analyses and visualizations in the Mutational Mechanisms In Multiply Relapsed Pediatric Acute Lymphoblastic Leukemia study.
-More information about the study can be found in the [manuscript] (hyperlink follows)
+More information about the study can be found in the [manuscript](https://www.nature.com/articles/s41375-024-02403-7).

 ## Scripts